-So I’m an adult LEGO fan called Greg who’s decided that besides my family, this is something that I’m super passionate about.
+I’m an Australian AFOL called Greg who’s decided that besides my family, this is something that I’m super passionate about – other than my startup business.
 To me, it LEGO is one of the best toys ever created because it is just so creative and limitless in possibilities.
 Looking around the internet at what people like Jang Bricks and blogs like The Brothers Brick have been doing has inspired me to start on this personal journey of creativity.
 Not to mention, I may be addicted to the Brickset website as you can see in the GJBricks profile.

 I’m also hoping to get my kids involved as they grow.
 They’re already big fans of Duplo and my eldest loves to make the older sets with me.
 We recently made the Ninjago Destiny’s Bounty together.
 That was fun and I’m looking forward to doing some work with that set for this blog and my LEGO YouTube channel.
 Btw, if you don’t own it, you should pick it up when you can.
 It’s a brilliant set!